101leonor/tma-firewall/README.md

 <img src="./assets/iot_firewall_icon.png" width="500" height="500" >

-A linux only open-source IoT firewall designed to block unwanted IoT devices on user request, ensuring network security with ease!
+A linux only open-source IoT firewall designed to block unwanted IoT devices by their type on user request, ensuring network security with ease!

 ## Getting Started